+Incorporate Single-Sided Moves

+Your core is your balance center.
+Whenever you’re standing on one foot—or simply carrying a bag or purse on one side of your body—your core is what keeps you from tipping over.
+And according to research published in the European Journal of Applied Physiology, exercising one side of your body at a time engages your core better than performing two-sided moves.

-In fact, according to a study in the Journal of Strength and Conditioning Research, total-body strength moves like squats train the core to a greater degree than some core-centric exercises, like the superman and side bridge.
+No. 13 - In fact, according to a study in the Journal of Strength and Conditioning Research, total-body strength moves like squats train the core to a greater degree than some core-centric exercises, like the superman and side bridge.
 Plus, total-body movements burn major calories while improving overall strength and function.

 A terrific total-body move: squats.
 Core training aside, the squat is the most important exercise we can do.
 Find out why—and the best way to do them for your body—in our beginner’s guide to the squat.

 Standing exercises using a resistance band, like the chest punch and row, also strengthen the core.
 Check out the video below and this total-body resistance workout.

+2. Incorporate Single-Sided Moves

+Your core is your balance center.
+Whenever you’re standing on one foot—or simply carrying a bag or purse on one side of your body—your core is what keeps you from tipping over.
+And according to research in the European Journal of Applied Physiology, exercising one side of your body at a time engages your core better than performing two-sided moves.